dalinyebo2010/jackpot-service/README.md

 Another run:
 -----------

-I'll check whether or not the is laced is winning I'll supply a bet ID that does not exist:
+I'll check whether or not the is placed is winning I'll supply a bet ID that does not exist:

 Did the bet win?
 Run: